 2. Use Cool-Mist Humidifier

 Adding moisture to the air helps keep your toddler’s airways from drying out and helps loosen mucus.
 In turn, easing coughing and congestion.

 The best way to accomplish air moisture is to use a cool-mist humidifier in your toddler’s room overnight.
-You can also use it during the day in whatever room they’ll be spending most of their time.
+You can also use it during the day in whatever room they’ll be spending most of their time in.

 The are many cool-mist humidifiers in the market that will get the job done and make cute room accessories.

-However, warm-mist is also a great wait to help loosen mucus and soothe an irritated airway.
+However, the warm mist is also a great wait to help loosen mucus and soothe an irritated airway.

-The best wait to achieve warm-mist or vapor for your toddler is to create a bathroom steam.
+The best wait to achieve warm-mist or vapor for your toddler is to create bathroom steam.

-You do so by turning turn on the hot shower water in your bathroom and close the door for a few minutes to contain the steam.
+You do so by turning turn on the hot shower water in your bathroom and closing the door for a few minutes to contain the steam.
 Once you notice the steam appear, sit in the bathroom with your toddler for a few minutes (15-20).

 After a few minutes, you might notice some of the mucus start to loosen and drain.
 Make sure you take advantage of that and have your toddler blow a few times (or suction the mucus out).

 The combination of a steamy shower just before bed and a cool-mist humidifier throughout the night will help your toddler sleep better.

-Honey is a simple way help soothe your toddler’s though and ease their cough.
+Honey is a simple way to help soothe your toddler’s though and ease their cough.

 Experts agree that over-the-counter preparations for cough in children are not effective and might carry the risk of adverse events.